Authoring A Provider

 Land the provider with tests that prove the contract without hitting a real account.
 Cover:

-- Provider registration: canonical name resolves through
+- Provider registration: the canonical name resolves through

 ProviderFor, - SSH lease backends:

-declared aliases resolve, Spec() returns the right kind/targets/features, flag values apply only when that provider is selected.
+declared aliases resolve, Spec() returns the right kind/targets/features, and flag values apply only when that provider is selected.

 failures release what they created, Resolve accepts the supported lookup shapes, List returns normalized views, Touch updates state/idle, and ReleaseLease is idempotent.
 If you implement Cleanup, assert dry-run prints decisions and does not call destructive APIs.